openAMRobot/OpenAMR_UI_package/README.md

 **Robot telemetry:**

 *   **Real-time stats:** gain valuable insights into the robot's current performance through live data displays.
-This might include:
+This includes:

     *   **Velocity:** monitor the robot's current speed, allowing you to assess its progress and adjust navigation commands if necessary.

-    *   **Position:** the Info page might visually represent the robot's location on a map, complementing the data and offering a spatial understanding of its whereabouts.
+    *   **Position:** the Info page has visually representation of robot's location on a map, complementing the data and offering a spatial understanding of its whereabouts.

 **Sensor readings:**

 The Info page likely retrieves sensor data by subscribing to the ROS topic **std\_msgs/String "/sensors."** This topic acts as a central channel for sensor readings from various sources on the robot.
-The page might utilize circular bars to represent sensor values visually.
+The page utilizes circular bars to represent sensor values visually.
 These bars typically range from 0 to 100%, providing an easy-to-understand gauge for battery levels, temperatures, or other sensor data that can be interpreted as percentages.

 *   **Sensor values:** the page can display data from various sensors equipped on your robot.
 These readings can provide essential information about the robot's environment and its internal state.
 The specific sensors and data displayed will depend on your robot's configuration.
 Here are some examples: